iFaxity/node-env/README.md

   * `path {String|Array}` - Full path to the .env file.
 Default value is the current working directory's .env file.

   * `env {Object}` - Object to set the config options to.
 Default value is process.env.

+  * `defaults {Object}` - Object to set default values if a key doesn't exist in the .env file.
+Default value is null.

 #### Basic Usage